juanwolf/tomato/README.md

   show_percent = false # Display the percentage achieved of this pomodoro

   [outputs.file]
-  path = "$HOME/.tomato" # The path to store the time left of the pomodoro in a file.
+  path = "/home/my_user/.tomato" # The path to store the time left of the pomodoro in a file.
 (Useful for tmux)
 ```

-The output sections are optionnal.
-As only one output can be used by tomato at the minute, you'll need only one output configuration section.
-Choose well between stdout or file!
-(Others will come and multi outputs support as well!)
+Multiple outputs can be used at the same time.
+To activate an output, you just need to define the specific output section and it will be activated at the next use.

 ## Planning